Stage Boundaries & Pipeline Positioning

 Production-Ready Python Implementation

-The following module implements the routing matrix, confidence aggregation, and fallback state management.
-It uses Python standard libraries, strict typing, and production-grade logging patterns.
+The following module implements the routing matrix, confidence aggregation, and fallback state management using Python standard libraries with strict typing.

 import logging